ember-cli-deploy/ember-cli-deploy/docs/v1.0.x-beta.1/pipeline-hooks.md

 The build pipeline is composed of a series of hooks that each deploy plugin can optionally implement.

 Note:
-If multiple plugins implement the same hook they will all be called, if you need to specify the order you can use the `plugins: [...]` option in the [configuration](../configuration-overview).
+If multiple plugins implement the same hook they will all be called, if you need to specify the order you can use the `pipeline.runOrder: {...}` option in the [configuration](../configuration/#advanced-plugin-configuration).

 ## Hooks by command